 This means your brand is the culmination of all your outgoing content over time — your logos, blogs, posts, tweets, colours, fonts, videos, photos, conversations, emails, websites.

 Getting this right takes constant effort and being stubborn.
 And it only gets more difficult as companies get bigger, because every new employee has an effect on the overall brand, with their own output.

 Companies really struggle with this.
 It is incredibly difficult to maintain and manage a consistent image and tone.
 You will often see companies using out-of-date logo designs, contradictory messaging, out-of-place tone of voice, and bad colours and fonts.

 This can lead to brand confusion where your target market don’t know how to relate to you.

 With Pilcro, you can collect together all the different elements of your brand. — Your logos, copy, colour, and fonts — and create your brand Artboard.

 You can then share your Artboard with your whole team so that when anyone is creating content, you can be sure they are on-message and visually spot-on.

 Pilcro is a must-have for any company who takes their branding seriously.
 It allows you to manage and share your brand assets with ease, all on your Google Drive.

+Interested in free brand management software for G-Suite?
 Get started with Pilcro here.
 Good luck!